bwallace4/p3-python-command-line-project/README.md

-First step is creating the database by running models.py second step is running seed.py to add some random data to the database
+First step is creating the database by running models.py second step is running seed.py to add some random data to the database third step is opening the database using sqlite explorer last step is running cli.py and using the terminal to run commands

 ## License